Porter Goss: Government career

 After his first retirement from the CIA, Goss moved to Sanibel, a resort town off the coast of Fort Myers.
 In 1974, he was elected to the City Council and then was elected mayor by the council.
 In 1983, Bob Graham, then Governor of Florida, appointed Goss to the Lee County Board of Commissioners.

 Representative Goss talks to the press.

 In 1988 Goss ran for Congress in what was then the 13th congressional district of Florida, which was located on the Gulf Coast and stretched from Sarasota to Naples.
 The seat was vacated by Connie Mack III when he ran successfully for the U.S. Senate.
-In the Republican primary—the real contest in this heavily Republican district—Goss's main opponent was former congressman Louis A. "Skip" Bafalis, who had represented much of the area for 10 years before making an unsuccessful bid for governor (the 13th had been carved out of the western portion of Bafalis' territory after the 1980 census).
+In the Republican primary—the real contest in this heavily Republican district—Goss's main opponents were former congressman Louis A. "Skip" Bafalis, who had represented much of the area for 10 years before making an unsuccessful bid for governor (the 13th had been carved out of the western portion of Bafalis' territory after the 1980 census) and retired General James L. Dozier.

 Bafalis was initially heavily favored due to his name recognition.
 However, he garnered only 29% of the vote to Goss's 38%, largely due to the fact that Goss's campaign was much better financed.
 Goss went on to defeat Bafalis handily in the runoff election.
 In the general election, Goss faced the former first president of Common Cause, Jack T. Conway.
 Goss won in a rout, taking 71 percent of the vote.
 He was easily re-elected seven times from this district, which was renumbered as the 14th District after the 1990 census.
 The district was so heavily Republican that Goss faced a Democrat only one other time, in 1996; he won with 73 percent of the vote.
 He was unopposed for reelection in 1990, 1994, 1998, and 2002, and faced only third-party opposition in 1992 and 2000.